prody/ProDy/doc/examples/proteins/blastpdb.rst

 ...
 DHWSQNLSQFFPEAISFIDEARGKNCGVLVHSLAGISRSVTVTVAYLMQKLNLSMNDA
 ...
 YDIVKMKKSNISPNFNFMGQLLDFERTL''')

-:func:`blastPDB` function returns a :class:`PDBlastRecord`.
+:func:`blastPDB` function returns a :class:`PDBBlastRecord`.
 Let's retrieve hits from this record:

 Best match
 -------------------------------------------------------------------------------

-To get the best match, :meth:`PDBlastRecord.getBest` method can be used:
+To get the best match, :meth:`PDBBlastRecord.getBest` method can be used:

 >>> best = blast_record.getBest()
 >>> print best # doctest: +SKIP